Patternslib/pat-map-leaflet/demo/documentation.md

-# Calendar
+# Leaflet

 ## Description

-With the calendar pattern you can turn any list of events into a day, week or month calendar.
-It's ideal for communicating upcoming events on a website.
+With the leaflet plugin you can create a leaflet map based on structured html with data-pat-leaflet attribute

 ## Documentation